pfaffrob/zotero_annotation_viewer/README.md

 A simple Streamlit-based tool to browse and visualize your Zotero annotations.

+Please be aware that this is far from perfect and there are many improvements that could be made.
+Especially when it comes to error handling.
+But please feel free to open an issue or a pull request if you have suggestions for improvements.

 ## 🛠️ Setup Instructions

 Follow these steps to get started: